branneman/katas/readme.md

 Given two words as input, where the words each match `[a-z]+`, output the current state of the hangman game as ASCII art.
 The first is to be guessed, the second word is the already-guessed letters.

 Source: https://codegolf.stackexchange.com/questions/135936/ascii-hangman-in-progress

+## Wind directions

+Given two cardinal wind directions, write a function that calculates the overlap: how much are they in the same direction?

+Examples:

+- If I am cycling towards North, and the wind is going towards South, then I have a 0% overlap with its direction.
+The function should return `0` when given `N` and `S`.
+- If I am cycling towards North, and the wind is going towards North-East, then I have a 75% overlap with its direction.
+The function should return `0.75` when given `N` and `NE`.